Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 We can take some time and read an amazing EL Injection in Spring Boot by "deadpool" ![Link to deadpool blog](http://deadpool.sh/2017/RCE-Springs/).

 So we can try and send a request with an injection that will execute a given command using the java's `Runtime` class, following by the `exec()` method.
 We will check if we can execute any command.
-We will use the linux `id` command, just to verify that we can execute code on the target webserver.
+We will use the Linux `id` command, just to verify that we can execute code on the target web server.

 ```java
 T(java.lang.Runtime).getRuntime().exec('id')